 There are many causes.
 It may be due to a disorder of a part of the brain controlling eye movements or it may be caused by weak eye muscles, heredity, cataract, and nerve conditions.
 Also, any eye with poor sight tends to squint.

 A child with a squint needs a full eye checkup.
 This may take time as young children are often uncooperative and may need to be sedated.
 Even then it may still be necessary to come back another day to confirm the findings or even to put the child to sleep under general anaesthesia to allow an accurate examination.

-Treatment often involves spectacles to correct any refractive errors.
-This may cure some types of squint, but to be effective the spectacles must be worn most of the time.
+Treatment may include a combination of patching, eye glasses, eye drops, eye exercises, and surgery.
+Treatment using the spectacles to correct any refractive errors may cure some types of squint, but to be effective the spectacles must be worn most of the time.
 As children often resist, the responsibility falls to the parents to make sure they wear their spectacles constantly.